-MIDI IN sets which data is processed on the MIDI in connector F. OFF ignores NRPN and SysEx data, NRPN processes NRPN data only, SYSEX processes SysEx data only, NRPN+SYSEX processes both NRPN and SysEx data.
+MIDI IN sets which data is processed on the MIDI in connector (F).
+OFF ignores NRPN and SysEx data, NRPN processes NRPN data only, SYSEX processes SysEx data only, NRPN+SYSEX processes both NRPN and SysEx data.

-MIDI OUT sets which data is sent on the MIDI out connector with the same options as for the MIDI IN with the addition of THRU which relays incoming MIDI data on the MIDI in port to the MIDI out port ©.
+MIDI OUT sets which data is sent on the MIDI out connector with the same options as for the MIDI IN with the addition of THRU which relays incoming MIDI data on the MIDI in port to the MIDI out port E.

-USB IN sets which incoming data is processed on the USB connector 6 with the same options as for MIDI.
+USB IN sets which incoming data is processed on the USB connector G with the same options as for MIDI IN.

-USB connector © with the same options as for MIDI IN.
+USB OUT sets which data is sent out on the USB connector © with the same options as for MIDI IN